dtswizo/Progetto-Web-Application-I/README.md

 - - Route `*`: default route, contains an error 404 page.

 ## API Server
-MIDDLEWARE
--isAuthenticated: check if the request cames from an authenticated user, if not return error 401

-API

 - POST `/api/sessions`
   - request Parameters: none